 The surgeon will make a cut in your breast and perform one of these operations:

-- For a subcutaneous mastectomy, the surgeon removes the entire breast but leaves the nipple and areola (the colored circle around the nipple) in place.
+- Subcutaneous mastectomy: The surgeon removes the entire breast, but leaves the nipple and areola (the colored circle around the nipple) in place.

-- For a total or simple mastectomy, the surgeon cuts breast tissue free from the skin and muscle and removes it.
+- Total or simple mastectomy: The surgeon cuts breast tissue free from the skin and muscle and removes it.
 The nipple and the areola are also removed.
-The surgeon may do a of lymph nodes in the underarm area to see if the cancer has spread.
-In some rare , a simple mastectomy is performed on both breasts.
+The surgeon may do a biopsy of lymph nodes in the underarm area to see if the cancer has spread.
+In some instances, a simple mastectomy is performed on both breasts.

 - Modified radical mastectomy: The surgeon removes the entire breast along with some of the lymph nodes underneath the arm.